 University of Huddersfield International Study Centre

-The International Foundation Year in Engineering, Computing & Science will prepare you to study one of more than thirty degrees at the University of Huddersfield, in fields such as computer science, most engineering disciplines, forensic science, music technology and pharmaceutical science.
+The International Foundation Year in Engineering, Computing & Science will prepare you to study one of more than fifty degrees at the University of Huddersfield, in fields such as computer science, most engineering disciplines, forensic science, music technology and pharmaceutical science.

 You will study core modules, which are general skills subjects, and specialised modules tailored to your chosen area of study, all of which are important for your academic development.

-This module will encourage students to develop their interest in and enthusiasm for Physics and support further study of the subject.
+This module will encourage students to develop the interest in and enthusiasm for Physics and support further study of the subject.
 Students will appreciate how society makes decisions about scientific issues and how the sciences contribute to the success of the economy and society.
 They will also develop and demonstrate a deeper appreciation of the skills, knowledge and understanding of Physics and develop essential knowledge and understanding of different areas of the subject and how they relate to each other.
-As students taking this module have decided to study an Engineering, Science or Computer Science degree the subject will be taught in a contextualized way with applied examples given during the module to help and prepare them for the specific demands of their chosen degree.
+As students taking this module have decided to study an Engineering, Science or Computer Science degree the subject will be taught in a contextualised way with applied examples given during the module to help and prepare them for the specific demands of their chosen degree.

-Academic: Good high school graduation grades or equivalent
+Academic: Good high school graduation grades or equivalent^

 English language: Academic IELTS for UKVI 4.5 (minimum of 4.0 in writing), or equivalent*